stellar/slingshot/zkvm/docs/zkvm-spec.md

 **Pro:**

-UTXO ID is fully determined before transaction is finalized.
+UTXO is fully determined before transaction is finalized.
 So e.g. a child transaction can be formed before the current transaction is completed and its ID is known.
 This might be handy in some cases.

 **Meh:**